-If you’ve ever walked past the row of Victorian terraced buildings on North Street in south Bristol you’ll notice four stunning murals above some of the shops, however there are two blank spaces amongst these murals just crying out to be painted.
-Luckily, with the announcement by Upfest and Bedminster BID that these missing pieces will soon get a splash of colour, these murals will soon become one large piece of street art.
+If you’ve ever walked past the row of Victorian terraced buildings on North Street in south Bristol you’ll notice six stunning murals above some of the shops, and until last year there were two blank spaces amongst these murals just crying out to be painted.
+On International Women’s Day 2021, Upfest and Bedminster BID announced that they would be giving these missing pieces a splash of colour for these murals to become one large piece of street art.

-This spring, the row will be completed with two huge new murals by Bristol artists, Lucas Antics and Ejit, making history as the largest mural project in the UK designed and painted by female street artists.
+The row was completed with two huge new murals by Bristol artists, Lucas Antics and Ejit in the summer of 2021, making history as the largest mural project in the UK designed and painted by female street artists.
 Known as Six Sisters, the street art project is inspired by San Francisco’s famed Painted Ladies; a terrace of colourful Victorian and Edwardian houses which have been drawing attention to the Haight-Ashbury neighbourhood of the city since the 60s.

-The four incredible murals that feature on the Bedminster street are by female artists Bex Glover, Zoe Power, Gemma Compton and Sophie Long, on the shop fronts of Like Sew Amazing, Zara’s Chocolates, Upfest and South West Upholstery.
-The final two ‘Sisters’ will be completed above Oowee Diner and Peter Burrows & Co Solicitors and feature work by Ejits and Lucas Antics.
+The other four incredible murals that feature on the Bedminster street are by female artists Bex Glover, Zoe Power, Gemma Compton and Sophie Long, on the shop fronts of Like Sew Amazing, Zara’s Chocolates, Upfest and South West Upholstery.
+In 2021, the final two ‘Sisters’ were completed above Oowee Diner and Peter Burrows & Co Solicitors and feature work by Ejits and Lucas Antics.

 Known for their quirky illustrations inspired by American animation and Japanese character design, Ejits’s work brightens up any wall with cute and brightly coloured space animals, zombies and ghosts.
 Lucas Antics’ work can be found peppered throughout Stokes Croft, Montpelier and Bedminster and is distinctly recognisable by its ode to graphic novels and brightly coloured whimsical designs.